dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/crud.md

 ---
-title: "Tutorial: Implement CRUD Functionality with EF Core in an ASP.NET Core MVC web app"
+title: "Tutorial: Implement CRUD Functionality - ASP.NET MVC with EF Core"
 description: "In this tutorial, you'll review and customize the CRUD (create, read, update, delete) code that the MVC scaffolding automatically creates for you in controllers and views."
 author: rick-anderson
 ms.author: tdykstra